QPrEST - High Accuracy Targeted Proteomics

-To avoid any variation introduced during the lyophilization step, Quality Control (QC) is performed after lyophilization.
-The QC includes the following steps:
+To avoid any variation introduced during the lyophilization step, the following quality control steps are performed after lyophilization:

-- Protein identity (correct protein MW), LC-MS analysis
+- Protein integrity, LC-MS analysis of intact protein

-4. Edfors F. et al. (2014) Immunoproteomics using polyclonal antibodies and stable isotope-labeled affinity-purified recombinant proteins.
-Mol Cell Proteomics.
-13, 1611-24
+- Edfors F. et al. (2014) Immunoproteomics using polyclonal antibodies and stable isotope-labeled affinity-purified recombinant proteins.
+Mol Cell Proteomics 13, 1611-24

 - Zeiler M. et al. (2012) A Protein Epitope Signature Tag (PrEST) library allows SILAC-based absolute quantification and multiplexed determination of protein copy numbers in cell lines.Mol Cell Proteomics 11, O111 009613